 Another co-enzyme, zinc, is needed by about 80 enzyme activities, not to mention the famous co-enzyme Q10.
 Without enzymes and coenzymes, there would be no living thing.
 All living things depend upon enzymes to sustain growth and health.

 Three Types Of Enzymes

-Food/Digestive Enzymes – These take the basic building blocks delivered by food we eat and convert it to colloidal particles (the smallest particles that exist in a free state) that can be converted into healthy living tissue.
+Food/Digestive Enzymes – These take the basic building blocks delivered by the food we eat and convert it to colloidal particles (the smallest particles that exist in a free state) that can be turned into healthy living tissue.